 Photos of Aynsley by Marni Matheson

 About the author: As a young girl, Aynsley’s mom introduced her to yoga to help “focus her energy”.
 That began her life-long interest in the practice and she eventually became a gifted teacher.
 Since 2008, she’s been Head Surfcoach at Las Olas Surfing for Women where she’s taught yoga to both seasoned surfers and first-ever wave riders.
-Originally from Canada, Aynsley now lives in southern Mexico with her family.
+Originally from Canada, Aynsley now lives in southern Mexico with her daughter Rosy, husband Alex, and extended family.

 Sign up for Las Olas Stories